 - Cultural Enrichment

 - Community Engagement

-This year’s symposium will be held on July 6th - 9th and more information on how to register will be coming soon.
+The 2024 Summer Symposium will be held on June 24th - 27th and more information on how to register will be coming soon.

 Should students, faculty, or staff desire support, encouragement, or connection about our programs or have a general question, Please contact: